nyergler/in-depth-pdb/slides.rst

 directory file is loaded after the one in the home directory).
 The contents of the ``.pdbrc`` is executed as if it'd been typed into the PDB prompt.

-There are two PDB commands that make this particularly powerful.

 Other Tools